Lighthaven · Berkeley, CA

 The Conclave

 The main event.
-A main building serves as the Sistine Chapel, as cardinals and functionaries are sealed inside, with the basement and tunnels designated for functionaries only.
+A main building serves as the Sistine Chapel, sealed for cardinals and functionaries, with the basement and tunnels designated for functionaries only.
 The Outside Powers convene in a separate location, influencing the conclave by whatever means they can arrange.
 Rounds of negotiation and voting proceed until one cardinal is elected pope, crowned, and besieged with petitions.

 The Aftermath

 The great powers of Europe go to war.
-Then, two final sessions of post-war diplomacy as we re-draw the map of Europe.
-A chance to secure, or recover, everything the election put into play.
+Then two sessions of post-war diplomacy as we redraw the map of Europe — a chance to secure, or recover, everything the election put into play.

 The pivot point of the modern world.